KQM-git/TCL/docs/theorycrafting.md

 ---
-description: 'A broad term used to describe discovering game mechanics and optimizing gameplay to maximize outcomes.'
+description: "A broad term used to describe discovering game mechanics and optimizing gameplay to maximize outcomes."
 sidebar_position: 1002
 ---